AdobeDocs/experience-platform.en/help/ai-assistant/new-features/audience-forecasting.md

 >
 >This feature is in Alpha and may not be available to your organization.
 To participate in the Alpha program and access this feature, contact your Adobe Account Team.

 In today's data-driven marketing landscape, timely and accurate insights are essential.
+Whether you are a business user or in marketing operations, you need the ability to consistently interact with your audiences and make swift and impactful adjustments founded on clear insights.
+In order to maintain alignment or achieve your business goals, you must have the actionable information needed to drive effective campaigns and optimize resources.

-With AI Assistant for Adobe Experience Platform, you can monitor significant changes and forecast growth for your audience and dataset sizes.
-Use AI Assistant to
+You can use AI Assistant for Adobe Experience Platform to monitor significant changes and provide growth forecasts for your audience and dataset sizes.
+You can then use this information to ensure the integrity of your audience data and offer forward-looking projections to support data-informed decision-making.

-You can use AI Assistant to monitor significant changes and forecast the growth of your audience and dataset sizes.
-Designed for business use cases and marketing operations, you can use AI Assistant to ensure the integrity of your audience data and identify forward-looking projections to support data-informed decision-making.
+Read this document to learn how you can monitor significant changes and forecast audience growth and fluctuations using AI Assistant.

-This release supports professionals who interact with audiences daily, enabling them to make swift, impactful adjustments based on clear insights and to maintain alignment with business goals.
-Whether monitoring audience size fluctuations or projecting future growth, the AI Assistant equips users with actionable information to drive effective campaigns and optimize resources.
+## Key terminology and definitions {#key-terminology-and-definitions}

-## Key terminology and definitions
+Refer to the following table for a list of important terminology and their corresponding definitions.

 | Terminology | Definition |
 | --- | --- |